Team-Loftly/Room-to-Grow/README.md

     - Result: The user can successfully register and login with the username  "><img src=x onerror=alert('XSS')>.
 The input treats this entire script as a "name" and doesn't execute the script.
     - Mitigation Added an onChange handler to the input to check the input against a regular expression "/[<>"'\/\\]/" and give an error if it includes any of these characters so they can't be entered.
   - Test 3:
-    - Result: The user can successfully register and login with the username <div onmouseover="alert('XSS')">Hover me</div>.
+    - Result: The user can successfully register and login with the username &lt;div onmouseover="alert('XSS')"&gt;Hover me&lt;div&gt;.
 The input treats this entire script as a "name" and doesn't execute the script.
     - Mitigation Actions: Added an onChange handler to the input to check the input against a regular expression "/[<>"'\/\\]/" and give an error if it includes any of these characters so they can't be entered.
 - Email address field: (Note for this test I put a@b.com at the end of each script to give it a valid email format).
   - Test 1: